stephanmg/calorimetry/README.md

 <img src="https://github.com/stephanmg/calorimetry/blob/data/final_logo_shiny.svg?raw=true" align="left" width="50" height="70">
-CALOR is a holistic web application for data integration, visualization and statistical analysis of indirect calorimetry measurements which can be acquired by various platforms (and thus file formats) during for indirect calorimetry experiments in the wet lab to the end of metabolic phenotyping.
+CALOR is a holistic web application for data integration, visualization and statistical analysis of indirect calorimetry measurements which can be acquired by various platforms during for indirect calorimetry experiments in the wet lab to the end of metabolic phenotyping.

 <br clear="left"/>
 <hr/>